sam0x17/mongo_orm/README.md

 In addition to conventional table-style models/documents, Mongo ORM supports the ability to embed documents or collections of documents within documents, as per the BSON standard.
-This is sometimes a more convenient or more efficient alternative to spreading data out across multiple document collections and fully leverages the document-based nature of MongoDB.
+This is sometimes a more convenient or more efficient alternative to spreading data out across multiple document collections (tables) and fully leverages the document-based nature of MongoDB.
 Note that you can also nest embedded documents.
 See the example below: